Tennessee Quit Claim Deed Form

 “I hereby quitclaim to A. B. all my interest in the following land (describing it)”

-Signing requirements (§ 66-22-101): A Grantor must either acknowledge their signature on the Quit Claim Deed before an individual who is authorized to take acknowledgments per § 66-22-102, or prove it before two (2) or more subscribing witnesses.
+Signing requirements (§ 66-22-101): The Grantor must sign their name before a Notary Public or two (2) or more subscribing witnesses.

-How to file a Quit Claim Deed in Tennessee (§ 66-5-106): All Quit Claim Deeds executed in Tennessee must be registered (i.e., recorded) in the Office of the County Register and any registration fees must be handled by the filer.
+How to File: All deeds executed in Tennessee must be registered (recorded) in the Office of the County Register and any registration fees must be handled by the filer.
 The office chosen must belong to the same county as the one the property is located in.